panicbit/ttp_puzzle_solver/README.md

-# The Talos Prinziple Puzzle Solver
+# The Talos Principle Puzzle Solver

 This tool is a (hastily written) solver for sigil puzzles from the games ["The Talos Principle"](https://store.steampowered.com/app/257510/The_Talos_Principle/) and ["Sigils of Elohim"](https://store.steampowered.com/app/321480/Sigils_of_Elohim/).